 Can I Afford to Retire Early?
 What the Numbers Show

-The Three Ways Early Retirement Compounds Against the Math
+What Three Ways Does Early Retirement Compound Against the Math?

 Retiring at 57 versus 62 — a five-year difference — creates three compounding headwinds: